Sayeeda12/Express-APIs/README.md

 Simply clone the repository -> navigate to Express-APIs folder in your command line -> run the command **"npm start"**.

 The application will now start the server.
+You can run your tests (Recommend using Postman for better readability)

 You can check unit test coverages by running the command **"npm run test"**